PAGE UPDATED: 03.02.2022

 Enter Solo Build It!

 Making your own web site is not as easy as Wix or Go Daddy would have you believe.
-If you’re technophobic (like us), there are incomprehensible instructions shrouded behind initialisations and computer-geek jargon.
+If you’re technophobic (like me), there are incomprehensible instructions shrouded behind initialisations and computer-geek jargon.

-But with Solo Build It! we’d found the help we’d always needed.
-We could now ask questions and get replies that even we could understand.
+But with Solo Build It!
+Id found the help I’d always needed.
+I could now ask questions and get replies that even I could understand.

-As we worked through the Solo Build It program, we started writing an ebook (which became our free ebook – Getting Started on the Freedom Trail) talking about our van life experiences.
+As I worked through the Solo Build It program with Gav, we started writing our first ebook about our van life experiences.
 We soon realised that the website we were developing could actually earn us money.
 And the more we spoke about it, the more ideas we came up with.

 We thought of a website name – Motorhome Hobos – with the aim to show people the possibilities of van life on a budget, the way we’d had to do it.
 The focus would be on the “Freedom” aspect.
 Emotional and spiritual freedom – and perhaps financial freedom too.